 Now that you have gained some insight into how to remove spray tan from your hands and feet, as well as some information on how to prevent this issue from occurring in the first place, I hope you never find yourself in such a dilemma again.

-And a little prevention goes a long way, so consider proper preparation before you apply that self-tanner next time!
+A little prevention goes a long way, so consider proper preparation before you apply that self-tanner next time!